rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene12-sonarqube-maintenance.md

 Mention the scene number and tell the audience about:

 Proper maintenance is crucial for keeping your SonarQube instance running smoothly.
 In this scene, we'll cover essential maintenance tasks, performance optimization, and backup strategies.

+### Script for Course Creator
+- Mention scene 12 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 12 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">